rarimo/js-sdk/packages/nft-checkout/README.md

       symbol: "ETH",
       // Results in a price of 10000000000000000/10^18, or 0.01 ETH },
+    // The token to swap the payment token to
+    swapTargetTokenSymbol: "WETH",
   }

   // Initialize the operation with the source chain and transaction parameters.